Upper Gastrointestinal Series

-You'll be asked to not eat or drink liquids for eight hours before the procedure, generally after midnight.
+You'll be asked to not eat or drink liquids for 8 hours before the procedure, generally after midnight.
 In addition, if you smoke, you should refrain from smoking after midnight.

-If you're pregnant or suspect that you may be pregnant, you should notify your physician.
+If you're pregnant or suspect that you may be pregnant, you should notify your doctor.

-Notify your physician of all medications (prescribed and over-the-counter) and herbal supplements that you're taking.
-Your physician may advise you to withhold certain medications prior to the procedure.
+Notify your doctor of all medications (prescribed and over-the-counter) and herbal supplements that you're taking.
+Your doctor may advise you to withhold certain medications prior to the procedure.

 Notify the radiologist if you've had a recent barium or contrast X-ray or cholangiography procedure, as this may interfere with obtaining an optimal X-ray exposure of the upper GI area.